The Sports Law Review: Sweden

 iv Liability of the athletes

 The statutes of the Swedish Sport Confederation include, inter alia, provisions regarding dispute resolution with sanctions that can be imposed on member organisations and individuals (including athletes).
-Athletes bind themselves contractually to comply with the rules of their club, their district and national federations, the Swedish Sport Federation and the corresponding international rules; for instance, the new World Anti-Doping Agency (WADA) Code.
+Athletes bind themselves contractually to comply with the rules of their club, their district and national federations, the Swedish Sport Federation and the corresponding international rules; for instance, the World Anti-Doping Agency (WADA) Code.

 An athlete's civil liability is governed by the Tort Liability Act and Swedish case law.
 Liability for damages arises only when the athlete acts intentionally or negligently.
 Athletes may be held liable for damage or injury caused to other athletes, spectators, etc.